jacobvarner/hoops-jacobvarner/_posts/2021-1-23-sec-basketball-picks-and-predictions-2021-week-4b.md

 Mississippi State leads the league in rebounding rate at 53.8%, but if Alabama shoots anything as they did against LSU, there won't be many defensive rebounds for the Bulldogs to even attempt to get.

 Can Alabama go for a third straight 30-point win?
-At home in Coleman Coliseum, maybe so.
+At home, in Coleman Coliseum, maybe so.

 **Prediction: Alabama 85, Mississippi State 60**